Primordial Gravitational Waves from Phase Transitions during Reheating: Finite-Temperature Effective Potential

 and for stable minima $\partial^2_{\varphi}V_{\rm {1-L}}(v_c,T_c) >0$.

 Although we use the full expression in Eq.~\eqref{eq:VT} to accurately track the thermal evolution, we can gain some insight by considering the high-temperature expansion~\cite{Laine:2016hma}

 The cubic term is responsible for generating a loop-induced barrier, thus rendering the PT first-order, by separating the two degenerate minima.
 The height of this barrier, which is related to the strength of the transition, is directly proportional to the strength of the bosonic couplings and serves as a criterion to classify a first-order PT as strong or weak.
-For a fixed scalar potential, that is, for given $(\mu, \lambda)$, the barrier height is given by the gauge coupling $g_X$, see Fig.~\ref{fig:Vc}.